Paul Kariya: Run to the Stanley Cup Finals with the Mighty Ducks

-Game 7 of the Final marked Kariya's last game as a Mighty Duck.
+Game seven of the Final marked Kariya's last game as a Mighty Duck.
 After nine seasons, he left Anaheim as the team's all-time leader in games played (606), goals (300), assists (369), points (669), short handed goals (16) and shots (2,455).
 His seven seasons as team captain also set a Ducks record.
-Kariya's records for games played, goals, assists and points have since been surpassed by Selänne, who returned to the Ducks in 2005 and remained with the team until his retirement in 2014.
+Kariya's records for games played, goals, assists, and points have since been surpassed by Selänne, who returned to the Ducks in 2005 and remained with the team until his retirement in 2014.
 Kariya's record for most seasons as the Ducks' captain has been surpassed by Ryan Getzlaf, who was the team's captain from 2010 until his retirement in 2022.

 Colorado Avalanche

 Following the Mighty Ducks' Stanley Cup run, Kariya became an unrestricted free agent in the off-season.
 With Kariya requiring a $10 million qualifying offer from Anaheim to remain with the team, general manager Bryan Murray let him go to free agency.
 Murray went on record saying, "We understand that he is an important player for the franchise... but when you are trying to build a team it's hard to have one player at $10 million when your payroll is the mid to low ($40 million range)."
-It was reported the team had tried negotiating a longer-term deal with a decreased salary, while Murray told media at the time he would remain in negotiations with Kariya to sign him for less.
+It was reported that the team had tried negotiating a longer-term deal with a decreased salary, while Murray told the media at the time he would remain in negotiations with Kariya to sign him for less.
 With former linemate Teemu Selänne also entering unrestricted free agency that summer after three years with San Jose (he decided to opt out of his final year, valued at $6.5 million), the duo agreed to reunite and sign with the same team.
 Together, they approached the Colorado Avalanche, having decided the team had the best chance of winning the Stanley Cup.
 On July 3, 2003, the Avalanche announced the signing of Kariya and Selänne to one-year contracts.
-In order for the team to afford both players, Kariya took an $8.8 million pay cut from his $10 million salary with Anaheim the previous year, marking the highest decrease in compensation for a player in NHL history.
+For the team to afford both players, Kariya took an $8.8 million pay cut from his $10 million salary with Anaheim the previous year, marking the highest decrease in compensation for a player in NHL history.
 At $1.2 million, his salary was below the NHL average, ensuring he would have the freedom of unrestricted free agency at the end of the season.
 Selänne, meanwhile, signed for $5.8 million.
 Their deals were partially facilitated by goaltender Patrick Roy's retirement, which freed up $8.5 million in salary.